radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Command arguments:

+>[!note]
->**NOTE – Some command arguments have both long and short options, whereas some arguments have only a long option.
+>Some command arguments have both long and short options, whereas some arguments have only a long option.
 If an argument has both a long and short option, this section lists only the short option.
-If a long option is listed, no short option exists for the argument.**
+If a long option is listed, no short option exists for the argument.

 Options: